Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Mass Segregation

 \subsection{HST/ACS Imaging}

-W1 was observed by the {\it Hubble Space Telescope (HST)} in 2017 as part of the Treasury Program GO-14734 (PI-Kallivayalil).
-Deep photometry of W1 was obtained with the Advanced Camera for Surveys \citep[ACS;][]{Ford1998} using the Wide Field Channel (WFC).
-The ACS/WFC field approximately covers the inner half-light radius of W1 (see Figure \ref{fig:sample}, upper panel).
-Observations were split evenly between the F606W and F814W filters with a combined exposure time of 9254\,seconds.
+W1 was observed by HST in 2017 as part of the Treasury Program GO-14734 (PI: Kallivayalil).
+Deep photometry of W1 was obtained with ACS \citep[][]{Ford1998} using the Wide Field Channel (WFC).
+The ACS/WFC field approximately covers the inner half-light radius of W1 (see Figure \ref{fig:sample}, top panel).
+Observations were split evenly between the F606W and F814W filters with a combined exposure time of 9254 s.

-For the analysis below, we use the same {\it HST} data reduction as described in \citet{Richstein2024}.
-Briefly, the individual exposures from each filter were aligned and co-added using DrizzlePac, an {\it HST} software package.
+For the analysis below, we use the same HST data reduction as described in \citet{Richstein2024}.
+Briefly, the individual exposures from each filter were aligned and coadded using DrizzlePac, an HST software package.
 The combined output images were then masked with the \texttt{segmentation} routine from the \texttt{photutils} package \citep{photutils}.
-PSF-fitting photometry was performed on the combined images using DAOPHOT-II and ALLSTAR \citep{Stetson1987, Stetson1992}.
+Point-spread function (PSF)-fitting photometry was performed on the combined images using DAOPHOT-II and ALLSTAR \citep{Stetson1987, Stetson1992}.
 The source lists from F606W and F814W were matched using DAOMATCH and DAOMASTER to create a preliminary PSF source catalog.
-An empirically-derived aperture correction was applied to the magnitudes, which were then converted to the VegaMag system and adjusted for the exposure time.
-Finally, to address star-galaxy separation, each source was assigned a quality flag from 0 to 1 based on how closely its parameters match those in artificial star tests across different filters.
+An empirically derived aperture correction was applied to the magnitudes, which were then converted to the VegaMag system and adjusted for the exposure time.
+Finally, to address star--galaxy separation, each source was assigned a quality flag from 0 to 1 based on how closely its parameters match those in artificial star tests across different filters.

-We also note that \cite{Durbin2025} used {\it HST} imaging to measure the star formation histories of 36 ultra-faint dwarf galaxies, including W1.
+We also note that \cite{Durbin2025} used HST imaging to measure the star formation histories of 36 ultra-faint dwarf galaxies, including W1.
 Their results indicate that 50\% of W1's stellar mass formed $\tau_{50} = 13.44^{+0.00}_{-0.81}$ Gyr and 90\% of W1's stellar mass formed before $\tau_{90} = 8.37^{+0.08}_{-0.93}$ Gyr, indicating a uniformly ancient stellar population formed from an early burst of star formation.
 We obtain consistent results when performing a similar star formation history analysis on this dataset.